genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/03_banner.md

 In this example, the following commands used are:

-- `document.createElement('alpha-banner')`: Creates an `alpha-banner` HTMLElement and stores it in the bannerElement variable.
+- `document.createElement('alpha-banner')` creates an `alpha-banner` HTMLElement and stores it in the bannerElement variable.
-- `bannerElement.id`: Sets the ID for the component.
+- `bannerElement.id` sets the ID for the component.
 Note that if you intend to create multiple banners, you should change their IDs dynamically.
-- `bannerElement.innerHTML`: Sets the HTML content of the component, defining what is wrapped within `<alpha-banner></alpha-banner>`.
+- `bannerElement.innerHTML` sets the HTML content of the component, defining what is wrapped within `<alpha-banner></alpha-banner>`.
-- `this.shadowRoot.getElementById('BannerPlaceholder')`: Retrieves the placeholder `<div>` for the banner.
-We use `shadowRoot` instead of `document` because the web component utilizes shadow DOM.
+- `this.shadowRoot.getElementById('BannerPlaceholder')` retrieves the placeholder `<div>` for the banner; we use `shadowRoot` instead of `document` because the web component uses shadow DOM.
-- `placeholderDiv.appendChild(bannerElement)`: Appends the newly created banner to the placeholder `<div>`.
+- `placeholderDiv.appendChild(bannerElement)` appends the newly created banner to the placeholder `<div>`.
-- `as Banner`: You must specify the type as `Banner`, or else you won't be able to access the banner's methods.
+- `as Banner` specifies the type as `Banner`, if you don't do this, you won't be able to access the banner's methods.
 - `actionButton.addEventListener('click', function() {tempBanner.dismiss()});`: Adds a `@click` event to the button inside the banner.

-Now, you can use the `createBanner()` function whenever you need to create a new banner in the `<div>` placeholder we defined.
+Now you can use the `createBanner()` function whenever you need to create a new banner in the `<div>` placeholder that you defined.

 :::warning
 Creating components dynamically is a valuable technique, but it's crucial to exercise caution when defining the `id`.
 Failing to do so may result in multiple components sharing the same `id`, potentially leading to a malfunctioning application.